dantunesd/clean-code/README.md

 ---

-### Identation blocks
+### Indentation blocks

-To have good functions, in addition of being small, they must have few identation levels.
+To have good functions, in addition of being small, they must have few indentation levels.
 At most 2 levels.

 The less "if" inside another "if", "for" inside another "for", the simpler your code will looks like